Namitjain07/Personal-Address-Book/README.md

 ## Getting Started

-1. Clone the repository or copy the code into a Python file (e.g., ` python "Personal Address Book.py"`).
+1. Clone the repository or copy the code into a Python file (e.g., `Personal Address Book.py`).
 2. Open a terminal or command prompt and navigate to the directory where the file is located.

 ## Usage